-Nigel McNair-Scott chairs the Audit Committee together with Ian Pearson as the other member.
+Nigel McNair-Scott chaired the Audit Committee together with Ian Pearson as the other member.
+As noted in the Chairman's statement Nigel McNair Scott sadly passed away on 7 April 2023.
+A process is in place to find a successor.